-Emily Skaja (pronounced SKAY-juh) grew up next to a cemetery in northern Illinois.
-Her poems have been published in Best New Poets, Blackbird, Crazyhorse, FIELD, Gulf Coast, and other journals.
-Currently, she lives in Ohio, where she is finishing a PhD in Poetry at the University of Cincinnati with a certificate in Women’s, Gender, & Sexuality Studies.
-She is the Associate Poetry Editor of Southern Indiana Review.
+Emily Skaja (pronounced SKAY-juh) grew up between two cemeteries in northern Illinois.
+Her poems have appeared in Best New Poets, Blackbird, Crazyhorse, FIELD, and other journals.
+She is the recipient of the Russell Prize for emerging poets, the Gulf Coast Poetry Prize, an Academy of American Poets College Prize, an AWP Intro Award, and a Taft Research Fellowship from the University of Cincinnati, where she is finishing a PhD in Poetry with a certificate in Women’s, Gender, and Sexuality Studies.
+She is also the Associate Poetry Editor of Southern Indiana Review.

 For a complete list of recent publications, please click here.

-She holds degrees in Creative Writing from Millikin University (BA), Temple University (MA), and Purdue University (MFA).
-During her MFA, she worked with Julie Henson as Poetry Co-Editor of Sycamore Review.
-She has taught composition, creative writing, and craft classes at Temple University, Purdue University, the Martha’s Vineyard Institute for Creative Writing, and the University of Cincinnati.
+Emily holds degrees in Creative Writing from Millikin University (BA), Temple University (MA), and Purdue University (MFA).
+She has taught composition, creative writing, literature, and craft classes at Temple University, Purdue University, the University of Cincinnati, and the Martha’s Vineyard Institute for Creative Writing.